jonathanopalise/lotus-ste/README.md

 Exit the debugger to see the STE enhancements in action.
 You should see the following changes:

 * The road is rendered using the Blitter and features graphical details resembling those of the Amiga version;
-* Some of the roadside scenery is rendered at single-pixel horizontal accuracy (currently with a few unresolved issues around clipping and masking)
+* Some of the roadside scenery is rendered at single-pixel horizontal accuracy (currently with a few unresolved issues around clipping)

 Possible forthcoming objectives for this project are as follows: